PaddlePaddle/docs/docs/design/phi/design_en.md

 The meaning of each configuration parameter:

 - api: function name, which must be the same as the function name registered by PHI Kernel.
 - args: the function parameters.
-Their order and data type must be exactly the same as the PHI Kernel function of the same name, and the Attributes type must be ranked after the Tensor type.
+Their order and data type must be exactly the same as the PHI Kernel function of the same name, and the `Attributes` type must be ranked after the `Tensor` type.
 - output: the output type.
 If there are multiple outputs, then separate them by commas (",").
 You can optionally mark the name of each input with "()" after the type (e.g. `Tensor(out)`).
-If there is no mark, the default markers is out0, out1, ...
+If there is no mark, the default markers is `out0`, `out1`, ...
-- infer_meta: calculate the dimension and type of the returned Tensor (see the introduction of the InferMeta function for details).
+- infer_meta: calculate the dimension and type of the returned Tensor (see the introduction of the `InferMeta` function for details).
-    - func: the called InferMeta function.
-It's default input is all the parameters of the args item and the output parameter of api, the Tensor type variable in it will be automatically replaced with MetaTensor.
+    - func: the called `InferMeta` function.
+It's default input is all the parameters of the args item and the output parameter of api, the Tensor type variable in it will be automatically replaced with `MetaTensor`.
 - kernel: the specific Kernel function called by the API.
-    - func: the registered name of the kernel function (the name used by REGISTER, not the function name).
+    - func: the registered name of the kernel function (the name used by `REGISTER`, not the function name).
 It's default input is all the parameters of the args item and the output parameter of api.
 - backward: (optional).
 The corresponding backward function name, if not set only the forward API will be generated.

 The YAML parsing script will automatically generate the corresponding C++ API according to the above configuration items.
-The generated code includes the relevant processing logic such as Kernel automatic selection, Tensor transformation, Data Transform, InferMeta and Kernel calling.
+The generated code includes the relevant processing logic such as Kernel automatic selection, Tensor transformation, Data Transform, `InferMeta` and Kernel calling.
 For details, please refer to the generated code in `api.cc` .

 Due to the large number of C++ APIs and their various forms and functions, some more flexible configuration items are also provided in the YAML configuration mechanism, such as `invoke`, etc. In the future, it is expected that some new configuration items will be added as needed.